 With this in mind, we set out to develop a new approach to headphone processing – one that could optimise sound without the use of artificial reverberation.
 After extensive research and development and several rounds of testing, dCS Expanse was launched.

-As dCS Technical Director Andy McHarg explains, the idea for Expanse was born out of development for our Bartók Headphone DAC.
-After developing a crosfeed function for the system’s launch, the dCS R&D team decided to build on their work and explore what else they could do to bridge the gap between headphone listening and loudspeaker monitoring.
+As dCS Technical Director Andy McHarg explains, work on Expanse began following the launch of the dCS Bartók Headphone DAC.
+After creating a standard crossfeed function for the DAC's release, the dCS R&D team set out to explore what else they could do to bridge the gap between headphone listening and loudspeaker monitoring.

 “We launched with a pretty standard version of crossfeed, which was still quite a lot of work and after that had launched, we thought we’d see what else we could do,” says Andy.